dangzzmedina/Pewlett-Hackard-Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 * Around 1500 roles.
 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-*  There are enough qualified employees in the departments to mentore the next generation of Pewlett Hackard. all of the departments have more than 1800 employees ready to be promoted.
+*  There are enough qualified employees in the departments to mentor the first wave of the silver tsunami.
+But, the company has around 67,000 senior holding positions.
+The company should start hiring new employees and current employees.
+Most departments have more than 1800 employees ready to be mentored.
+If the company retains most of the seniors leaving at least for a year the company can start retaining retirees at least for a while to be able to mentor new employees.